 How did your mother make the bed?
 Prepare yourself emotionally for Tricia's next suggestion; my mother (and probably yours) would consider it heresy:

-Above: Photograph via Julia's Vita.
+Above: Photograph via High Road House.

 Secret No. 4: Ditch the fitted sheet and instead tuck in a flat sheet around the mattress.
 "Fitted sheets are an excrescence," said Tricia.
 "Mattresses are all different depths.
 Fitted sheets never fit properly and they never look good."
 Instead, she suggests, use a big flat sheet—if necessary, buy one that's a size larger than your mattress—and tuck it tightly around the mattress.